 1. Rename Google Chrome Update Folder (Windows)

-This is one of the easiest methods that anyone can do without hassle in order to disable automatic Chrome update.
+This is one of the easiest methods that anyone can do without hassle in order to disable automatic Chrome update in Windows 11 and Windows 10.

-- On Windows 10, go to the Chrome installation drive which is generally C: drive.
+- Go to the Chrome installation drive which is generally C: drive.

 - You will see the “Update” folder.
 Try to rename this folder; if you can then this will disable the Chrome update.
 In most of the cases, you can’t rename this folder.

-- Open “Update” folder and rename the “GoogleUpdate” application file to something like “GoogleUpdate1”.
+- In such a case, open “Update” folder and rename the “GoogleUpdate” application file to something like “GoogleUpdate1” or “123GoogleUpdate”.

 - Now go to Chrome and check the URL “chrome://settings/help”.
-You should see error in auto update like below.
+You should see an error in auto update saying “An error occurred while checking for updates; Update check failed to start (error code 3: 0x80080005 — system level)” or a similar error.

 On Mac, you can go to “Users > Your Mac Drive > Library > Google > GoogleSoftwareUpdate” and rename this folder.
 Unfortunately when you check the auto update, Chrome will re-create this folder and run the auto update.
 So renaming this folder does not work on Mac.

 2. Disable Automatic Chrome Update from Windows System Configuration (Windows)

 - Open the “Run” command by pressing the “Win +R” shortcut keys or type “Run” on the Windows search box, and select the run command.